-INELIGIBILITY: incomplete or late forms, past winners, self-nominations, nominations that do not meet the criteria will not be considered.
+INELIGIBILITY: Incomplete or late forms, past winners in single categories will not be considered.

 Robert P. Bergman Prize